cjhnbls/pipelinedb-doc-cn/continuous-transforms.rst

 .. versionadded:: 0.9.6

-All continuous transforms have :ref:`output-streams` associated with them, making it easy for other transforms or continuous views to read their output.
+All continuous transforms have :ref:`output-streams` associated with them, making it easy for other transforms or continuous views to read from them.
 A continuous transform's output stream simply contains whatever rows the transform selects.

 For example, here's a simple transform that joins incoming rows with a table:

 .. code-block:: pipeline

   CREATE CONTINUOUS TRANSFORM t AS
-    SELECT t.y FROM stream s JOIN some_table t ON s.x = t.x;
+    SELECT t.y FROM some_stream s JOIN some_table t ON s.x = t.x;

 This transform now writes values from the joined table out to its output stream, which can be read using :code:`output_of`:

 .. code-block:: pipeline

   CREATE CONTINUOUS VIEW v AS
-    SELECT sum(t.y) FROM output_of('t');
+    SELECT sum(y) FROM output_of('t');

 Built-in Transform Triggers
 ---------------------------

 In order to provide more flexibility over a continuous transform's output than their built-in output streams provide, PipelineDB exposes an interface to receive a transform's rows using a trigger function.
 Trigger functions attached to tranforms can then do whatever you'd like with the rows they receive, including write out to other streams.

-Currently, PipelineDB provides only one built-in trigger function, :code:`pipeline_stream_insert`, that can be used with continous transforms.
+Currently, PipelineDB provides only one built-in trigger function, :code:`pipeline_stream_insert`, that can be used with continuous transforms.
 It inserts the output of the continuous transform into all the streams that are provided as the string literal arguments.
 For example:

 .. code-block:: pipeline